BITSS/ACRE/docs/03-assess.md

 ## Connect each output to all its inputs {#diagram}

 Using the information collected above, you can trace your output-to-be-reproduced to its primary sources.
-Email the standardized spreadsheets from above (sections \@ref(desc-sourc), \@ref(desc-analy) and \@ref(desc-scripts)) to acre@berkeley.edu.
+Email the standardized spreadsheets from above (sections \@ref(desc-sourc), \@ref(desc-analy) and \@ref(desc-scripts)) to the ACRE Diagram Builder at acre@berkeley.edu.
 You should receive an email within 24 hours with a reproduction diagram tree that represents the information available on the workflow behind a specific output.

 <!--